-By the end of the Middle Ages, coats of arms were ubiquitous.
+By the end of the middle ages, coats of arms were ubiquitous.
 Executed in stone, wood, stained glass and embroidered on textiles, or visualised in the form of textual descriptions, coats of arms existed in virtually every public and private space.
-Deriving from the arbitrary signs borne on the shields of twelfth-century knights in battle and tournament, they had rapidly evolved into a highly complex and extremely powerful system of symbolic representation and were now available to men and women of all social ranks and professions, and to groups and institutions of every kind.
-In doing so, coats of arms were much more than mere tokens of identity.
+Derived from the arbitrary signs borne on the shields of twelfth-century knights, they had rapidly evolved into a highly complex and extremely versatile system of symbolic representation that was available to men and women of all social ranks and occupations, and to groups and institutions of every kind.
+In this way, coats of arms were much more than mere tokens of identity.

 Lack of Historical Research

-It is astonishing that their ubiquity in medieval and early modern communication notwithstanding, academic historians have paid little attention to heraldic sources.
-However, as an important part of late medieval and early modern culture, deeply shaping its mentalities and practices, the study of heraldic sources could offer highly innovative insights into late medieval and early modern culture and society, including issues such as kinship, family, identity, hierarchy, nobility, authority, representation, symbolic communication or visual culture, to name but a few.
+It is astonishing that—the ubiquity of heraldry in medieval and early modern communication notwithstanding—academic historians have paid little attention to heraldic sources.
+However, as an important part of late medieval and early modern culture, deeply shaped by its mentalities and practices, the study of heraldic sources offers innovative insights into late medieval and early modern culture and society, including issues such as kinship, family, identity, hierarchy, nobility, authority, representation, symbolic communication or visual culture, to name but a few.

-In public opinion as much as in academic discussion, coats of arms are given credit often only to identify the makers, patrons or owners of documents, art objects and archaeological remains, fostering an understanding of heraldry as a simple ancillary science.
-This restricted perspective on the usefulness of coats of arms for historical research is encouraged by a misunderstanding of the work of heraldists whose studies are too often misread as contributions to historical research, missing the fact that their purpose is quite another one: the coats of arms as such.
-Accepting the fact that historians and heraldists are following different purposes, with different questions and methods of their own, a huge variety of collaboration is becoming a possibility.
+In public opinion as much as in academic discussion, coats of arms are often perceived as nothing but a means to identify the makers, patrons or owners of documents, art objects and archaeological remains, which fosters an understanding of heraldry as a mere ancillary science.
+This restricted perspective on the usefulness of coats of arms for historical research is encouraged by a misunderstanding of the work of heraldists whose studies are too often misread as contributions to historical research, missing the fact that their purpose is quite another one, namely the coats of arms as such.
+When accepting the fact that historians and heraldists are following different purposes with different questions and methods of their own, however, a huge variety of collaboration is becoming a possibility.